pixelny/handbook/international-travel-guide.md

 "Doing business"—e.g. attending a business meeting or conference—is allowed under the business visitor visa (and visa waiver), but "doing work" is not.
 That'd require a temporary work visa.

 You'll need a new letter each time you travel.
-Contact Andrea to get one drafted.
+Contact Jen to get one drafted.

 ## Company Security at the Border

 When you enter the US, you may be asked to unlock your phone or laptop for search, possibly exposing sensitive company data like source code, passwords, and customer account data.
 Yikes!
 We need to take some precautionary measures to safeguard our data.

 (What's a work device?
-Anything you have company data on: your laptop where you work with Basecamp source code; your tablet where you read Basecamp email; your phone where you use the Basecamp app; etc.)
+Anything you have company data on: your laptop where you work with Pixel source code; your tablet where you read Pixel email; your phone where you use the Pixel app; etc.)

 ### TL;DR: Don't Travel With Work Data